 Despite Deadly Accidents, Washington Only Just Now Passed Law to Require Motorcyclists to Carry Liability Insurance

 A 19-year-old Vancouver man was recently killed in a motorcycle accident in Camas.
 The police found his body on Northwest Lake Road; no other vehicles were identified as part of the crash, and police suspect speed may have been a factor.
-The recent accident is a reminder that motorcycle accidents are still a major threat to both motorcycle riders and other car and truck drivers on Washington and Oregon roadways.
+The recent accident is a reminder that motorcycle accidents are still a major threat to both motorcycle riders and other car and truck drivers on Washington roadways.
 Yet unlike auto drivers, in Washington state motorcyclists have not been legally required to carry liability insurance.
 Motorcycle accidents are frequent and often fatal.
 A new bill just signed into law by Washington Governor Inslee aims to fix this by requiring motorcyclists, like passenger car drivers, to carry insurance.

 New Washington Law Requires Motorcycle Insurance

 Car drivers across the country are required to carry a minimum level of insurance in case of an accident to cover the cost of repair to their own car as well as any damage or injury caused to any other driver on the road.
 Surprisingly, even though motorcycle accidents are at least as common and quite often more deadly, Washington state until now has not required motorcyclists to keep liability insurance.
 An uncovered motorcycle accident is likely to bankrupt even the most financially sound rider, given the high cost of medical care for anyone seriously injured.